comscope/ComDMFT/README.md

    -Minor differences from the 2021 Official Release, which was a few weeks earlier.
 New tutorials are added.

 ## 2021.
 2. 26, available on the 2021OfficialRelease branch
    - Updated interface to Flapwmbpt.
-Now Comsuite requires single input file for FlapwMBPT, Comsuite, and its postprocess.
+Now ComDMFT requires a single input file for FlapwMBPT, the DMFT calculation, and its postprocessing.
-   - Now Comsuite provides an option to calculate quasiparticle bandstructures within LDA+DMFT as well as LQSGW+DMFT.
+   - Now ComDMFT provides an option to calculate quasiparticle bandstructures within LDA+DMFT as well as LQSGW+DMFT.
-   - Now Comsuite provides options to choose "s"- or "p"-type corrlated orbitals.
+   - Now ComMDFT provides options to choose "s"- or "p"-type corrlated orbitals.

 ## 2020.
 1. 6, available on the 2020OfficialRelease brance
-   - Now Comsuite can calculate antiferromagnetically ordered phase.
+   - Now ComDMFT can calculate antiferromagnetically ordered phase.
 Please go to tutorial directories (install_directory/tutorials/lda_dmft/NiO_afm and install_directory/tutorials/lqsgw_dmft/NiO_afm).
 Read pdf files to learn how to calculate the electronic structures of antiferromagnetically ordered NiO.
 You have two choices of charge self-consistent LDA+DMFT and LQSGW+DMFT.

 ## 2019.
 1. 4
    - The first version has been released!!!
    - Please go to tutorial directory(install_directory/tutorials) to learn how to calculate the electronic structures of NiO, MnO, and FeSe.
 You have three choices of charge self-consistent LDA+Gutzwiller, charge self-consistent LDA+DMFT, and LQSGW+DMFT.

-# 3. Comsuite Installation
+# 3. ComDMFT Installation

 ## Prerequisites
-Comsuite consists of programs, executables, and scripts, written in Fortran90, c (c++) and Python3.
+ComDMFT consists of programs, executables, and scripts, written in Fortran90, c (c++) and Python3.
 Before you start the installation, you must make sure that the following packages are installed in your system.
   - Fortran, C, CXX compiler and blas/lapack library.
 The followings have been tested
     - ifort, icpc and mkl
   - MPI